-Sub-Specialty Care It is understood that each level builds on the criteria from the previous level[s].
+It is understood that each level builds on the criteria from the previous level[s].

-A Sub-Specialty centre must be a Principle Investigator Institution within the Children's Oncology Group1.
-Treatment at the Sub-Specialty facility includes administration of any Intermediate, Advanced and Sub-Specialty level cytotoxic agents [as per table in Appendix 1] This level initiates all new chemotherapy protocols/regimens at diagnosis and relapse, and new chemotherapy cycles of a protocol, also all phase I and II drugs as restricted by NIH/NCI.
+A Sub-Specialty centre must be a Principle Investigator Institution within the Children's Oncology Group4Treatment at the Sub-Specialty facility includes administration of any level cytotoxic agents [Appendix II].
+This level initiates all new chemotherapy protocols/regimens at diagnosis and relapse, and new chemotherapy cycles of a protocol, also all phase I and II drugs as restricted by NIH/NCI.

-The Sub-Specialty centre provides pediatric surgery for diagnostic, therapeutic & supportive care and provides Radiation; both therapeutic and palliative.
-The Sub-Specialty facility is also able to provide complex monitoring and supportive care.
+The Sub-Specialty centre provides pediatric surgery for diagnostic, therapeutic and supportive care and provides radiation; both therapeutic and palliative.
+The Sub-Specialty facility is also able to provide complex monitoring and supportive care [Appendix I].